 The senators weren’t aware that the extraordinary row over the theft of the Buddha would ultimately lead to the end of democracy in the Philippines altogether.

 The next year, at an opposition rally protesting Marcos’ rule, grenades were thrown into the crowd, killing 10 people.
-Although it was evident Marcos himself was responsible, he blamed communists and declared marshal law.
+Although it was evident Marcos himself was responsible, he blamed communists and declared martial law.

 All the while, the president would have his soldiers repeatedly capture and torture Roxas and his men to try and locate the entrance to the tunnels.